owendodd/cafe/content/info.md

 type = "info"

 +++
 CAFÉ FORGOT is a creative retail endeavor founded in 2017 by high school friends Vita Haas and Lucy Weisner focusing on the work of young and avant-garde designers with a DIY approach and slightly-punk ethos.
+CAFÉ FORGOT curates temporary shops throughout New York lasting between a week and two months.
 This website is an archive of editorial shoots they have art directed in conjunction with each shop.

 PRESS